xavierhaurie/profile-venue/README.md

-# artist-copilot
+# profiles and venues using microservices

-Host profiles and venues.
+Hosts profiles and venues.
 They could be customers and stores.

 There is one gateway service, and 3 microservices: profile-service, venue-service, image-service.